 Stand-up comedy material that generates laughs on stage is unique to the comedian and what they choose to talk about on stage.

 Trying to study what another comedian has done to get laughs with their stand-up comedy material is much like trying to study a finished cake to try to figure out how to bake one.

 Here’s my point:

-If you don’t really know what a punchline is as it relates to you, your sense of humor and the content you want to share with an audience…
+But if you don’t really know what a punchline is as it relates to you, your sense of humor and the content you want to share with an audience…

 How are you supposed to generate punchlines that actually work to get laughs?

-Actually, if you DON’T have actionable information about what a punchline really is as it applies specifically to you, your sense of humor and what you want to talk about and express on stage…
+If you DON’T have actionable information about what a punchline really is as it applies specifically to you, your sense of humor and what you want to talk about and express on stage…